NubeIO/rubix-ce-docs/docs/hardware/sensors/droplets/droplets-v1/install.md

 # Power
 Droplet sensors are powered by 3 x AA Batteries as shown below.
-Battery runtime should be between 3-5 years depending on the configured push rate (more data pushes means lower battery runtime).
+Battery runtime should be between 3-5 years depending on the configured push rate and battery quality (more frequent data pushes means lower battery runtime).

 ![max300px](img/Droplet%20-%20Power%20-%20Battery%20Terminals.png)